JiahaoZZhang/MBDSimulation/README.md

 # Simulation framework of Misbehavior Detection for Collective Perception Services in Artery

-V2XMD is a Misbehavior detection framework that dedicate to ETSI TR 103324 Collective Perception Services (CPM).
+V2XMD is a Misbehavior detection framework that dedicate to ETSI TR 103 324 Collective Perception Services (CPS).
-This framework combines the CARLA simulation engine and ETSI ITS-G5 adapted V2X simulator Artery/OMNet++.
+This framework integrates the ETSI ITS-G5 adapted V2X simulator Artery/OMNet++ and creates a co-simulation with the CARLA autonomous driving simulator.